The Watering Hole, Perranporth: My Honest Guide to Cornwall’s Beach Bar

 Is The Watering Hole Perranporth actually on the beach?

 Yes.
-It sits right in the middle of Perranporth Beach, which is the main reason it feels different from an ordinary pub.
+It sits directly on Perranporth Beach, which is the main reason it feels so different from an ordinary pub.

 Can you go to The Watering Hole straight from the beach?

 Yes.
-It is the kind of place people drift into straight off the sand, often still in beachwear.
+People regularly walk straight in off the sand, often still in beachwear.

 Can you park at The Watering Hole Perranporth?

-No. You need to use local car parks in Perranporth and walk over.
+No. You need to use local car parks in Perranporth and walk over the beach.

 What kind of events does The Watering Hole host?

-It hosts outside shows and larger music dates, including festival-style events and live music nights.
+It hosts outside shows, festival-style events, free gigs, and larger live music nights.

 Do event nights change the feel of The Watering Hole?

 Yes.
-On a normal day it feels like a relaxed beach bar.
-On a big event night it works much more like a music venue on the sand.
+On ordinary days it feels like a relaxed beach bar.
+On larger event nights it feels much more like an outdoor music venue.

 Are dogs allowed at The Watering Hole?